stkim1/MTImageMapView/README.markdown

 # MTImageMapView

-An UIImageView subclass to select a complex polygon map out of many.
+An UIImageView subclass to select a complex polygon map out of many.<br/>
 Extremely useful for handling touches on, for example, Europe map, or an eye of owl,